d33p0st/documentation/_libraries/wrapper_bar.md

   - `width`: (float) type parameter.
 Set the width of the loading bar.
 Default is `50`.

-  - `chunk_size`: (int | None) type parameter.
+  - `chunk_size`: (int or None) type parameter.
 The chunk size to use for reading and writing data.
 If it is set to `None`, the data will be read in any size it is being downloaded.

   ```python
   # for downloading a file with a direct download link, these are the only parameters needed.